fcumlin/MultiGauss/README.md

 ## Training
 The framework is Gin configurable; specifying model and dataset is done with a Gin config.
 See examples in `configs/*.gin`.

-1. Set `dataset.NisqaFeatures.data_path` to the folder of the NISQA Corpus.
+1. Set `dataset.NisqaFeatures.data_path` to the folder of the NISQA Corpus (either in the Gin config or default in the dataset library).
 Should be similar to `path/to/datasets/NISQA_Corpus`.

 2. Launch a training with a specified Gin config.